 If there’s too much pressure put down on the presser foot, your fabric will pucker.
 Not enough pressure and the presser foot will also make your fabric pucker or your thread gets tangled, in the front or the back of your sewing project.

 To make the necessary sewing machine presser foot adjustment you’ll first need to locate the presser foot regulator for your particular sewing machine.
 This can be a button, a knob, a dial (on some machines this is small, on others the dial is large), a pin that pops up or a screw.
-Mine is a screw, the white one with a plus and a minus sign on it.
+This particular machine features a screw, the white one with a plus and a minus sign on it.

 These can be found either on top of the sewing machine, directly above the needle and presser foot or on the side, in the same area as your needle and presser foot.